Green-Software-Foundation/if/docs/Observation.md

 This is why inputs are a time series; the more inputs you can provide about components over time, the more the engine can surface impacts over time.

 Another reason to provide multiple inputs is to gain a much more accurate emissions estimate.
-Many of the models used to translate inputs into impacts are non-linear.
+Many of the models used to translate inputs into outputs are non-linear.
 This means just providing an average value over time will give you a less accurate value than providing more data points over time.